Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Humanoid Cryptids

 Upright.
 Proportioned.
 Unmistakably human in outline — yet distinctly not human in detail.
 This category documents reported bipedal beings defined by structure rather than folklore interpretation or encounter theory.
 From small pale figures glimpsed along rural roads to towering forms briefly illuminated by headlights, these cases share a consistent anatomical pattern: head, torso, arms, and legs arranged in familiar alignment under unfamiliar proportions.
+The Loveland Frogman has a police officer sighting on record.
+The Dover Demon was reported by multiple unconnected witnesses over two consecutive nights in 1977.
+The Flatwoods Monster was investigated by a journalist who found physical trace evidence at the scene.
+These are structured encounter reports that happen to involve subjects that don't fit any known species profile.

 Begin with the Humanoid Cryptids Overview, then explore the documented case files below.